tandao0909/hands-on-with-DS/Chapter 11/note.md

 - Consider the elongated bowl again: gradient descent starts by quickly going the steepest slope, which does not point straight toward the global optimum, then it very slowly goes down to the bottom of the valley.
 - It would be nice if the algorithm can correct its direction earlier to point a bit more toward the global optimum.

-- The [AdaGrad algorithm](https://jmlr.org/papers/v12/duchi11a.html) was created by Geoffrey Hinton and Tijmen Tieleman in 2012 and presented by Geoffrey Hinton in his Coursera class on neural networks ([slides](https://homl.info/57); [video](https://homl.info/58)).
-Amusingly, since the authors did not write a paper to describe the algorithm, researchers often cite “slide29 in lecture 6e” in their papers.
-- It achieves this correction by scaling down the gradient vector along the steepest dimensions:
+- The [AdaGrad algorithm](https://jmlr.org/papers/v12/duchi11a.html) achieves this correction by scaling down the gradient vector along the steepest dimensions:
     1. $s \leftarrow s + \nabla_\theta J(\theta) \otimes \nabla_\theta J(\theta)$
     2. $\theta \leftarrow \theta - \eta \nabla_\theta J(\theta) \oslash \sqrt{s + \varepsilon}$
 - The first step accumulates the square of the gradients into the vector $s$ (recall that the $\otimes$ represents the element-wise multiplication).